apache/mesos/docs/upgrades.md

 ## Upgrading from 0.17.0 to 0.18.x.

-* This upgrade requires a system reboot for slaves that use Linux cgroups for isolation.
+* This upgrade requires a system reboot for agents that use Linux cgroups for isolation.

 In order to upgrade a running cluster:

 1. Install the new master binaries and restart the masters.
 2. Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
 3. Restart the schedulers.
-4. Install the new slave binaries then perform one of the following two steps, depending on if cgroups isolation is used:
+4. Install the new agent binaries then perform one of the following two steps, depending on if cgroups isolation is used:
   * [no cgroups]
-    - Restart the slaves.
+    - Restart the agents.
 The "--isolation" flag has changed and "process" has been deprecated in favor of "posix/cpu,posix/mem".
   * [cgroups]
     - Change from a single mountpoint for all controllers to separate mountpoints for each controller, e.g., /sys/fs/cgroup/memory/ and /sys/fs/cgroup/cpu/.
-    - The suggested configuration is to mount a tmpfs filesystem to /sys/fs/cgroup and to let the slave mount the required controllers.
-However, the slave will also use previously mounted controllers if they are appropriately mounted under "--cgroups_hierarchy".
+    - The suggested configuration is to mount a tmpfs filesystem to /sys/fs/cgroup and to let the agent mount the required controllers.
+However, the agent will also use previously mounted controllers if they are appropriately mounted under "--cgroups_hierarchy".
     - It has been observed that unmounting and remounting of cgroups from the single to separate configuration is unreliable and a reboot into the new configuration is strongly advised.
-Restart the slaves after reboot.
+Restart the agents after reboot.
     - The "--cgroups_hierarchy" now defaults to "/sys/fs/cgroup".
 The "--cgroups_root" flag default remains "mesos".
     -  The "--isolation" flag has changed and "cgroups" has been deprecated in favor of "cgroups/cpu,cgroups/mem".
     - The "--cgroup_subsystems" flag is no longer required and will be ignored.